CodyMiner/FP-Breaker-Breaker/README.md

 - Break every brick!

 ## Reflection
 This iteration wasn't that difficult when compared to the previous submissions.
 We had some little issue before submission because Janardhen Jayavel had gone home in a different time zone but then we still managed to finish the task as planned.
-The partiticle effect was a great effect to add to the ball.
+The partiticle effect was a great effect to add to the ball that felt like a big leap in the game.
+Above all, it's special as it's the last submission with every requirements.
+We are happy that it's done finally.
-On the plus side, this iteration added a lot of polish to what was a much more boring game.
-While not "addictive" per se, both of us have felt like playing through it a few times to beat our old high score.
-This game is starting to feel more like a real game and less like a student project.

 ## Grade
 - [X] D-1: The repository link is submitted to Canvas before the project deadline.